What is a midwife?

 What about complications or emergencies?

-I consult with obstetricians, perinatologists, and other healthcare professionals and will refer to appropriate professionals as needed.
+I consult with obstetricians, perinatologists, and other healthcare professionals and will refer to appropriate care providers as needed.
 Most medical referrals are non-emergency, including in labor!
 An ounce of prevention is worth a pound of cure!